B4eva/resume/README.md

 * Provider: A state management solution.
 Helps us easily change the state of a variable at particular period of the life cycle.

+* adaptive_navigation: I use this achieve screen   adaptiveness.

 ## Features which could be added

 * Authentication (Anonymous/Auth)